Dynamic Precise and Imprecise Probability Kinematics: Abstract

 \section{Abstract}

-We introduce a new method for updating subjective beliefs based on Jeffrey's rule of conditioning, called dynamic (precise) probability kinematics (DPK).
-We also give its generalization in order to work with sets of probabilities, called dynamic imprecise probability kinematics (DIPK).
-Updating a set of probabilities may be computationally costly.
-To this end, we provide bounds for the lower probability associated with the updated probability set, characterizing the set completely.
-The behavior of the updated sets of probabilities are studied, including contraction, dilation, and sure loss.
-We discuss the application of DPK and DIPK to survey sampling studies in which coarse and imprecise observations are anticipated.
+We introduce dynamic probability kinematics (DPK), a method for an agent to mechanically update subjective beliefs in the presence of partial information.
+We then generalize DPK to dynamic imprecise probability kinematics (DIPK), which allows the agent to express their initial beliefs via a set of probabilities in order to further take ambiguity into account.
+We provide bounds for the lower probability associated with the updated probability sets, and we study the behavior of the latter, in particular contraction, dilation, and sure loss.
+Examples are provided to illustrate how the methods work.